Kid Cudi: Acting career

-2010–19: Early venture and minor roles
+2010–2019: Early venture and minor roles

 In 2010, Kid Cudi made a guest appearance on American television drama One Tree Hill, starring as himself and performing his Man on the Moon II single "Erase Me", during the episode.
 In 2010, Kid Cudi also began starring in the HBO comedy series How to Make It in America, as part of the main cast, being credited by his birth name Scott Mescudi, until its cancellation after two seasons.
 On October 31, 2010, Kid Cudi released a short film, directed by Shia LaBeouf, in which he and fellow American rapper Cage, star as French-speaking serial killers.
-The short film, titled Maniac, was inspired by Cudi's song of the same name, from his 2010 album Man on the Moon II and is an homage to the 1992 Belgian black comedy crime mockumentary, Man Bites Dog.
+The short film, titled Maniac, was inspired by Cudi's song "Maniac" from his 2010 album Man on the Moon II, and is an homage to the 1992 Belgian black comedy crime mockumentary, Man Bites Dog.
 In May 2012, Kanye West premiered a short film he directed, titled Cruel Summer, at the Cannes Film Festival.
-According to MTV, Kid Cudi is the lead character, playing a "car thief who falls for a blind Arabian princess."
+According to MTV, Kid Cudi is the lead character, playing a "car thief who falls for a blind Arabian princess".
 The film was shown on seven different screens that turned on and off, giving various angles of each shot.

 In October 2012, it was announced Cudi would star in an indie romantic comedy titled Two Night Stand, alongside Analeigh Tipton and Miles Teller.
 Also in 2012, it was revealed Cudi would star in an indie thriller film titled Tacoma, alongside Patricia Clarkson.
 In 2013, Cudi guest starred in the animated TV series The Cleveland Show, voicing a character named Devon, in the Season 4 episode "Brownsized".
 In 2013, he also guest starred on the FOX comedy series Brooklyn Nine-Nine, where he played a criminal named Dustin Whitman.
 In 2013, it was revealed Cudi would then star in Goodbye World, alongside Adrian Grenier.

 In January 2013, Cudi was cast in the film adaptation of Need for Speed.
 Need for Speed, which is Cudi's feature film debut, was released by Touchstone Pictures on March 14, 2014.
 In June 2013, it was revealed Cudi would appear in Mark Webber's film The Ever After, alongside Teresa Palmer and Melissa Leo.
 On November 10, 2014, Cudi guest starred on the CBS American television series Scorpion, as Peyton Temple, a musical prodigy who created a controversial algorithm that generates the perfect hit pop song, who later helps Scorpion investigate the murder of his friend who was a music industry blogger.
-In February 2014, it was announced Cudi would appear in Entourage (2015), the film adaptation of the popular HBO TV series of the same name.
+In February 2014, it was announced Cudi would appear in Entourage (2015), the film adaptation of the popular HBO series Entourage.